?>

 thescrubbythug

-Frank Forde was born on this day in 1890.
-Australia’s 15th PM and the only one to serve in a state legislature after his time in the top job - he would have been 135 today.
+James Scullin was born on this day in 1876.
+Australia’s 9th PM and the one who appointed the first Australian Governor-General - he would have been 149 today.

 A history subreddit discussing Prime Ministers of Australia, and by extension Australian political history.